conmaol/maglocunus/AI/RussellNorvig/introduction.md

 ### Acting rationally: the rational agent approach

-AI is the study and construction of <mark>rational agents</mark>.
+<mark>AI is the study and construction of **rational agents**</mark>.
 - *Agents* are entities which <mark>perceive</mark> and <mark>act</mark>.
 - Acting *rationally* involves acting to achieve one’s <mark>goals</mark>, given one’s <mark>beliefs</mark>.

+This definition of AI subsumes the others:
-Correct inference is part of acting rationally (i.e. reasoning logically to the conclusion that a given action will help achieve one's goals) but so is:
+- Correct inference is part of acting rationally (i.e. reasoning logically to the conclusion that a given action will help achieve one's goals) but so is:
   - deciding what to do when no one course of action is provably correct
   - acting in a reflex action without deliberation (eg. pulling one's hand off a hot stove)

-All of the 'cognitive skills' needed to pass the Turing Test are there to allow rational agency.
+- All of the 'cognitive skills' needed to pass the Turing Test are there to allow rational agency.

-Achieving perfect rationality (always doing the right thing) is not possible in complex environments, because the computational demands are too high.
+- Achieving perfect rationality (always doing the right thing) is not possible in complex environments, because the computational demands are too high.
 But understanding perfect decision making is a good starting point for understanding limited rationality – acting appropriately given time constraints.

 Back up to: [Top](#)